nightblade9/dragon/README.md

 For constructs that don't exist in Python (eg. `override`, `@:...`), add them to your Python code and prefix them with `@haxe:`.

 # Caveats

 - When importing Haxe code, use the Haxe-style `from package.subpackage import ClassName`
+- Make sure all Python files have a final empty line

 ----